 The quality of the improved image was judged both in subjective ways from visual appeal and presence of unwanted color artifacts as well as by using objective statistical measures.
 The various types of image taken for experiment result.
-The mean square error (MSE), peak signal noise ratio (PSNR).The MSE represents the cumulative squared error between the Enhanced image and the original image, whereas PSNR represents a measure of the peak error.
+The mean square error(MSE),root mean square error(RMSE)peak signal noise ratio(PSNR)normalized crosscorrelation(NCC),maximum difference(MD), average difference(AD),normalized absolute error(NAE).The Mean Square Error (MSE), Peak Signal to Noise Ratio (PSNR), Root Mean Square Error and Normalized Absolute Error are the four metrics used to compare the quality of the enhanced underwater images.
+The MSE represents the cumulative squared error between the Enhanced image and the original image, whereas PSNR represents a measure of the peak error.
+As root mean square error needs to be reduced therefore the proposed algorithm is showing the better results than the available methods as root mean square error is less in every case.
+And last one is normalized absolute Normalized Absolute Error needs to be reduced therefore the proposed algorithm is showing the better results than the available methods as Normalized Absolute Error is less in every case.